By ALICE NACHILEMBE

 He mentioned that his Ministry was recruiting an average of 400 youths from across the country every quarter to be trained in various skills that included carpentry and aquaculture among others.

-Mr Mulenga however bemoaned failure some youths enterprises to pay back seed money given to them.
+Mr Mulenga however bemoaned failure by some youths enterprises to pay back seed money given to them.

 He said this was affecting expansion programs aimed at increasing the number of youth beneficiaries.